matyasf/Perlin/README.md

 - Uses the display tree concept (see below) to render your scene.
 - Mouse and keyboard handling code included.
 - Desktop rendering using Veldrid and SDL2.
+- Can display parts of image regions as a simple texture atlas support.

 ## The display tree